HELVE/HELVELOGS/README.md

 - Closing Log Frame: "Hey you, thank you for watching!
 Be sure to check out other channels to discover more Helve AVR projects and dive into our reality".
 - Post it notes with votes on story (#lowfihelvelogs)
 - Challenges of making 5 types posts in 5 minutes (spread, relevance)
-- at the end of the Helve Log display url helve.live which then transforms into logo of helve avr
+- at the end of Helve Log logo of helve avr then display url helve.live

 ![GALLERY DUAL](/assets/readme_visuals/vaco-dual-gallery.png)